-How digital footprints make for a becoming real world, global reputation.
+make for a becoming real world, global reputation

 The Darling Life

-- Commitment: Growing a committed community by allowing participation in the diary of the brand’s evolution
+- Commitment: Growing a committed community.
+Allowing participation in the diary of the brand’s evolution.

-- Reason to believe: Witness & participate in the evolution of brand truths and attributes over an extended period of time (long tail)
+- Reason to believe: Witness & take part in the evolution of brand truths over an extended period of time.
+(Long tail)

-- Efficiency & Continuity: It is how you do it with the least effort required
+- Efficiency & Continuity: It is how you do with the least effort required.

-- Single mindedness: Strict business focus with a variety of photographs (work samples) distributed with few words.
-Do good and let the community do the talking
+- Single mindedness: Strict business focus on work samples distributed with brief captions.
+Let the community do the talking.

-- Lovemark: A good understanding of how relationships seem to require respect in equal terms
+- Lovemark: A good understanding of how digital relationships need respect in equal terms.

-Today photos from Laura Taylor have been replaced with photos by Laura Taylor almost entirely.
-First, the delightful music player disappeared from the MySpace page, then her MySpace page disappeared altogether.
-Traffic had been diverted to the well done Photographs of Laura Taylor credentials site besides her copyprotected photostream on Flickr.
+In 2010 photos by the young photographer replaced photos of Laura Taylor have been replaced with photos by Laura Taylor.
+Alas, the delightful music player disappeared from MySpace.
+Consequently her MySpace page disappeared altogether.
+Traffic had been diverted to the well done Photographs of Laura Taylor credentials site and her copyprotected photostream on Flickr.

 - Photographs of Laura Taylor